wp-plugins/loginradius-for-wordpress/readme.txt

 == Screenshots ==
 1. **Social Login, Social Sharing and Social Counter**: This is an example presentation of these three social tools.
 There are multiple themes and wide range of customization available.
-2. **Social Commenting**: Users will see a simple comment box and when click to type, it will expand and open up comment posting  options.
+2. **Social Commenting**: Users can post comments with their social account.
 3. **Social Login along traditiona login**: This is how it will be shown on your WordPress website.
 You can choose from plenty of social login themes in your LoginRadius account.
-4. **WordPress Admin Settings**: WordPress Admin interface for LoginRadius is presented in 4 tabs for each social tools.
-You can customize it based on your requirements.
-5. **LoginRadius account**: This screenshot shows easy of social login management in your LoginRadius account.
+4. **LoginRadius account**: This screenshot shows easy of social login management in your LoginRadius account.
-6. **Social Commenting themes**: You can choose from plenty of social commenting themes!
-7. **Lots of pre-defined themes**: Get lots of pre-defined iconsets and themes for your Wordpress social login.
-8. **Social Analytics**: Get analytics of your user base and their behavior on your website based on social parameters such as age, gender, location, etc. It's a unique insight into your user base to help you narrow down key marketing and sales strategies.
+5. **Social Sharing**: Choose social sharing widget themes!
+It is showing all horizon themes (Vertical theme is also available)
+6. **Social Counter**: Choose horizonal social counter themes (Vertical theme is also available)

 == Testimonials ==
 <em>Germany Installation and adjustment only took 30 minutes.
 LoginRadius is exactly what I was looking for in order to provide a comfortable access to our services.</em>